pymor/pymor/docs/source/tutorial_mor_with_ml.md

 parameter_space = fom.parameters.space((0.1, 1))
 ```

-Now, we create a factory for a suitable reductor that automatically assembles an
+Now, we create a factory for a suitable RB reductor that automatically assembles an
 a posteriori error estimator.
 The hierarchy builds each level by passing the next
 higher-fidelity model to such a factory, so instead of a fixed reductor we define a
 callable that receives the model to reduce: